No one expects to play chess for the first time, go to a tournament, and win.

 When you accept that, you’ll start asking yourself:

-“What does it need to happen, and what do I need to do, to have as close as 100% chances of success?”
+“What does it need to happen, and what do I need to do and know, to have as close as 100% chances of success?”

 Questioning that will help you to always be hungry to discover and learn new things, putting yourself a step in front of your competition.